UMR-CNRM/snowtools/doc/source/misc/install.rst

 Virtual environment:
 ^^^^^^^^^^^^^^^^^^^^
-Virtual environments allow a better reproductibility of your code.
+Virtual environments allow a better reproducibility of your code.
 You don't need to know how to use these environments, we will give you the commands for creation and activation of snowtools environment in this documentation.